EDGE & CHRISTIAN

 Not only were Edge & Christian established as top flight competitors after this series, but they also came into their own as sarcastic, cocky wise guys who weren't afraid to break the fourth wall to get a laugh out of the audience.
 Between teaming with Kurt Angle as Team ECK, their ability to play the kazoo like no one's business, and -- for those with the benefit of flash photography -- their patented five-second pose, Edge & Christian expertly blended comedy with physicality.

 The inevitable break-up of Edge & Christian took place in their adopted hometown (and mine) of Toronto, during the middle of the InVasion angle.
 While the split had been teased over several months, the brutal ending to a classic team felt painful to those who had been following their ups and downs for many years as they went from brothers to best friends.

 After their less than perfect feud, Edge & Christian did team up a handful of times while both being heels.
 And after Edge was forced to retire due to injury and give up the World Championship, he remained in the corner of Christian, who carried on his friend's legacy.

-These days, E & C are still joined at the hip.
-Between their criminally-underrated WWE Network series The Edge & Christian Show That Totally Reeks Of Awesomeness and their E&C Pod of Awesomeness podcast, these two continue to demonstrate the sharp tongues and wit that brought them to the dance, while still having the finger on the pulse of the average wrestling fan.
+Even in recent years, E & C were still joined at the hip.
+Between their criminally-underrated WWE Network series The Edge & Christian Show That Totally Reeks Of Awesomeness and their E&C Pod of Awesomeness podcast, these two demonstrated the sharp tongues and wit that brought them to the dance, while still having the finger on the pulse of the average wrestling fan.